shafaque/WeatherApp/README.md

 ## Contact

-For any inquiries or support, please contact us at [shafaquesattar@hotmail.com](mailto:shafaquesattar@hotmail.com).
+For any inquiries or support, please contact me at [shafaquesattar@hotmail.com](mailto:shafaquesattar@hotmail.com).

 ---